PatrickS83/memeory/readme.md

 1. Familiarize myself React with a very interactive project
 2. Deepen my knowledge of how to combine React with the asynchronous nature of external APIs
+3. Learn Unit Testing and TDD with Jest and Enzyme

 ## Demo
 Playable demo online at: